-Our first Peach Orchard block had White Hale peach trees planted as well as some other varieties to test.
+In our first Peach Orchard block we planted White Hale peach trees as well as some other varieties to test.
 White Hale peaches were made famous in the neighborhood years before when the Johnson family farmed there.
 We planted our second block of peaches 9 years later in the upper part of the farm and we continue our tradition of old fashioned flavorful varieties in each new planting.